 Scripture Union Qld chaplains, or 'chappies', provide social, emotional and spiritual support to school communities.
 They support students, parents/ guardians and staff in navigating issues ranging from family breakdown, loneliness, depression, anxiety, grief, self-worth and confidence building.
 They provide a listening ear and a caring presence for those in crisis, and to those who may just need a friend.

 What does chaplaincy look like at Mansfield State School?

-Keep up to date with what is happening in chaplaincy by checking out chaplain news in our school newsletter once a fort-night!
+You can keep up to date with what is happening in chaplaincy by checking out 'Chappy News' in our school newsletter.